Argentix03/IR-Scripts/README.md

 ## Virustotal_RetroHunt_Integration.py
 This script will help you run over the results from RetroHunt hash file

-Paramter:

--l - the limet(for free accuont 4 request per min)

--p - the path to the hash file

--b - is the buffer from the file

-reqeriment:
+### Requirement:

 Hash file

 API file
 ### Usage

+Paramter:

+-l -The limet(for free accuont 4 request per minutes) the scripts will calculate automatics the time between the request

+-p -The path to the hash file

+-b -The buffer from the file

 ```powershell
 python VT_RH.py -h
 ```